radepal/aws-helm-service-chart/README.md

     --set=containers.readinessProbe.httpGet.path=<READINESS_ENDPOINT_URL>
 ```

 - `NAMESPACE` = Name of an existing namespace where to deploy the service.
-- `NAMESPACE` = Name of an existing namespace where to deploy the service.
 - `DOCKER_REPOSITORY_URL` = URL of docker registry to pull image from.
 - `INGRESS_HOST` = DNS name of the service under which the ingress should expose this service to the public